frankwang0909/speakingJS/ch17_10_Layer_3_Constructors—Factories_for_Instances.md

   > function Foo() {}
   > var f = new Foo();
   > f.constructor.name
-  'Foo'`WARNINGNot all JavaScript engines support the property `name` for functions.
+  'Foo'
   ```
+  *WARNING*

+   Not all JavaScript engines support the property `name` for functions.

+  ​

 - Creating similar objects